 What is a Contract?

 In its most general broad terms a contract is an agreement among two or more individuals or entities to do something, or to refrain from doing something, that they don’t have a legal duty to do or not to do.
 Civ.
 Code §1549.
 For a valid enforceable contract to exist, what the parties have agreed to do or refrain from doing must be legal; otherwise, the contract is void, or to put it another way, there simply is no contract.
 R.M.
 Sherman Co. v.
 W.R.
 Thomason, Inc. (1987) 191 Cal.
 App.
 3d 559, 563.
-An example our Gehres Law Group business litigation attorneys like to use on this point is one where there is an agreement among competitors to fix prices at a certain amount, which is a violation of both California and Federal antitrust laws and is, therefore, illegal and void.
+An example our Gehres Law Library business litigation attorneys like to use on this point is one where there is an agreement among competitors to fix prices at a certain amount, which is a violation of both California and Federal antitrust laws and is, therefore, illegal and void.

 It is essential to the existence of a contract that: 1) Parties are capable of contracting (age, mental capacity, agency issues apply to this requirement); 2) The parties consent to all of the terms must be clear; 3) The subject of the agreement must be lawful (as discussed above); and, 4) There is something of value given that is not illegal and for which there is not already an existing duty to provide.